prototypefund/runde15-turtlemail/README.md

 # migrate database (requires running server)
 make migrate
 ```
+Visit http://localhost:8637/ and you should see the webapp.

 To use the pre-commit hooks, first [install poetry](https://python-poetry.org/docs/#installation).
 Then, install the pre-commit hooks:
 ```